 After your visit here your transport will meet you outside the gompa to return you to your hotel.
 You could stop to have a look at Jakar township on the way back and might also have time to visit the picturesque Jakar Dzong, the 'Castle of the White Bird', so called because a white bird was supposed to have indicated the most auspicious place to build.

 Overnight: Ugyenling Hotel or Similar, Jakar (Meals: BLD)

-Day 6: Morning visit to Jakar Tsechu.
-Visit Chumey Valley and short walk.
+Day 6: Temple walk.
+Visit Chumey Valley and ridge walk.